KunwarVSuryavanshi/react_notes_wapp/README.md

 # Notes App
-This web app contains 3 major feature:
+This web app is developed using MERN stack and contains 3 major functionalities:

 ## Home
 Elements TBD